PGSB-HMGU/plant.annot/README.md

-# plant.annot
-Annotation pipeline for plant genomes by PGSB

 # Plant.annot
 Repository for the annotation pipeline used @ PGSB.
-Tested on plant genomes such as Durum, Emmer, T.Urartu, wheat,…
+Tested on plant genomes.

 # Requirements